 • Medical benefit maximum of $10,000 for people 80 and older

-Why we chose it: We picked Seven Corners as the best option for group travel insurance because it offers both trip protection and medical-only insurance plans for groups of 10 or more.
+Why we chose it: We picked Seven Corners as the best option for group travel insurance for seniors because it offers both trip protection and medical-only insurance plans for groups of 10 or more.

-Seven Corners offers comprehensive travel insurance for groups of 10 people or more.
-You can choose between comprehensive trip protection plans or just medical coverage, with the option to customize one or more traveler’s coverage based on their needs.
+Travelers can choose between comprehensive trip protection plans or just medical coverage, with the option to customize coverage for one or more travelers based on their needs.
 Both options include trip cancellation, bag delay and medical coverage.

-Seven Corners also offers optional benefits such as “cancellation for any reason” and “interruption for any reason," which cover up to 75% of non-refundable trip costs.
+Optional benefits include coverage for car and sports equipment rental, event tickets, “cancellation for any reason” and “interruption for any reason," which cover up to 75% of non-refundable trip costs.

 Pros